Tinsel (TV series): ProductionTinsel was in pre-production for over ninety months.

-Over 500 actors were auditioned for the lead role of Fred Ade-Williams before the decision to cast Victor Olaotan was made.
-As of June 2013, the show's production cost per minute is 900 dollars, and total costs have exceeded four billion naira.
+Over 500 actors auditioned for the lead role of Fred Ade-Williams before the decision to cast Victor Olaotan was made.
+As of June 2013, the show's production cost per minute was 900 dollars, and total costs exceeded four billion naira.
 The show was shot in a studio in Ojota, Lagos until March 2013 when a fire destroyed that location.
 Since then the show has been shot at a studio and a private residence in Ikeja, Lagos.

 It airs on AM Urban and AM Family.